qingfeng0820/easyauth/README.rst

 | DISABLE_REGISTER                       | bool       | Switch for disabling register API.                           |
 |                                        |            | Default value is False for absent                            |
 +----------------------------------------+------------+--------------------------------------------------------------+

+More examples please see the test app in this repo